bruceho293/bruceho293/README.md

 🔭 Currently learning more about frontend and backend development.

-👯 Looking for collaboration on data-related projects.
+👯 Looking for collaboration on software and data projects.

 🌱 Fields I'm interested: Backend Dev, Frontend Dev, DBMS, VR, Game Dev